-Washer dryers are often priced at considerably higher than a standalone washing machine, but the Hotpoint RDG is a fantastic option for those on a lower budget who still want to enjoy the convenience of a combo with their machine.
+Washer dryers are often priced considerably higher than a standalone washing machine, but the Hotpoint RDG is a fantastic option for those on a lower budget who still want to enjoy the convenience of a combo with their machine.

-A steam cycle, quiet inverter motor and anti-allergy programmes all complement each other along with the usual features you’d expect to form a great all-round appliance.
+A steam cycle, quiet inverter motor and anti-allergy programmes all complement each other along with the usual features you’d expect to form a great all-around appliance.
 It runs on energy rating A (hugely competitive given the price!) and has an 8kg wash capacity and 6kg drying capacity.

 For more information or to purchase those cheap washer dryer click here.

-A solid mid-range contender for a household washer dryer, the Zanussi Z816 has an extra large drum for easy loading and unloading, and an 8kg washing and 5kg drying capacity.
+A solid mid-range contender for a household washer dryer, the Zanussi Z816 has an extra-large drum for easy loading and unloading, and an 8kg washing and 5kg drying capacity.

 This model boasts an A energy rating due to its inverter motor delivering high spin speeds with less energy than a more traditional washer, as well as a quieter function than most.
 The in—washer computer calculates the energy and water levels to use dependent on the weight of the load within to help negate any waste.

-What’s more, the Zanussi Z816 (an integrated washer dryer) has a quick wash cycle programme that washes and dries within an hour, and Flextime capabilities for differing requirements.
+What’s more, the Zanussi Z816 (an integrated washer dryer) has a quick cycle programme that washes and dries within an hour, and Flextime capabilities for differing requirements.

-SUMMARY - a solid performer, spin speed, offering good value for money and an extra large capacity drum for busy and big households.
+SUMMARY - a solid performer, spin speed, offering good value for money and an extra-large capacity drum for busy and big households.
 A great option.